Growing Zones: 5-8 outdoors(hardy down to -10℉) 5-8 outdoors

 If you've always wanted a flowering pear for your lawn and landscape, the Cleveland Pear is by far the best variety.

-With their medium size they only grow to about 30-40 feet tall and 15 feet wide.
-They like rich, well-draining *loam soil.
-It also grows in heavy clay and poor soils, which are usually inhospitable for deciduous trees.
-Cleveland pears like full sun to thrive and once established after the first growing season, they're drought-tolerant and needs little attention.
+Choosing a location: With their medium size they only grow to about 30-40 feet tall and 15 feet wide, and they like rich, well draining *loamy soil.
+They also grow in heavy clay and poor soils, which are usually inhospitable for deciduous trees.
+Cleveland pears like full sun to thrive and once established after the first growing season, they're drought tolerant and need little attention.

 1) Be sure to plant at least 20 feet away from porches, sidewalks and driveways to allow proper space when the tree reaches maturity.